Understanding Your Bill

-The charges displayed only include hospital charges and do not include charges that are billed separately by the physician or other professional fees.
+The charges displayed include hospital charges and may not include charges that are billed separately by the physician or other professional fees.
 Furthermore, the actual amount paid by a patient will depend on the patient's insurance coverage, as benefit plans very greatly.

 IF YOU HAVE COMMERCIAL INSURANCE: